Santa Ynez Valley AVA

 A small producer located in the heart of the Santa Ynez Valley

-Consilience Wines was founded just before the turn of the century by Co-owner Brett Escalera and his partner, Dr. Tom Daughters, to produce wines sourced in the Santa Ynez Valley of California.
+Consilience Wines was founded in 1999 by winemaker Brett Escalera and his business partner, Dr. Tom Daughters.
+Their goal was to focus on Rhône and Burgundian style varietals, sourced from some of the best and most exciting vineyards in the Santa Ynez Valley of Santa Barbara County.

 Brett Escalera - Co-Owner & Winemaker

 Consilience Wines’ Winemaker and Co-owner Brett Escalera has worked in almost every aspect of the wine business since his involvement began in 1985.
 He started as a part-time cellar worker for Santa Barbara Wines and eventually was accepted into the graduate enology program at Cal State Fresno.
 While at school, Escalera added a second major in Enology (his first major was in Business Administration), a minor in Viticulture, and a Master's of Science in Agricultural Chemistry.